Back surgery. It

 post-surgical back pain patient wants to ponder let alone experience.
 It’s a possibility though.
 Often another surgery isn’t the desired answer for these particular back pain sufferers.

-Often such a patient is transferred to physical therapy, prescribed
+Often such a patient is referred for physical therapy, prescribed

 medications or injections, even implanted with a spine stimulator.
 Often such a